 Below is information about ESPC ESAs.

-- ESPC ESA projects must meet all ESPC statutory and regulatory requirements (see 42 U.S.C. § 8287 et seq. and 10 C.F.R. § 436.30 et seq.), including the requirement that the agency pay for the cost of the ESPC ESA from energy savings generated each year over the life of the contract.
+- ESPC ESA projects must meet all ESPC legal requirements (See, e.g., 42 U.S.C. § 8287, et seq.), including the requirement that the agency pay for the cost of the ESPC ESA from energy savings generated each year over the life of the contract.

-- The energy service company (ESCO) transfers a portion of the payments it receives into a reserve account held by the ESCO for the future FMV purchase.
+- The energy service company (ESCO) transfers a portion of the payments it receives into a reserve account held by the ESCO for the title transfer at FMV.
 The amount charged for each payment period includes the price of power and an amount for the reserve account that is separate and in addition to the price of power.

-- The Internal Revenue Service (IRS) recently issued an ESPC ESA safe harbor Revenue Procedure 2017–19.
-Section 4 specifies a maximum contract length of 20 years and a requirement that all operations and maintenance must be provided by the ESCO.
+- The Internal Revenue Service (IRS) issued an ESPC ESA safe harbor Revenue Procedure 2017–19 in 2017.
+Section 4 specifies safe harbor requirements, including a maximum contract length of 20 years.
 Section 5 contains details regarding an example ESPC ESA project.

 - Federal Acquisition Regulation authorizes federal agencies to undertake an ESPC for the acquisition of utility services, 48 CFR § 41.102(b)(7) (2015).